A personal fight

 As I looked over the situation, I called together the nobles and the rest of the people and said to them, “Don’t be afraid of the enemy!
 Remember the Lord, who is great and glorious, and fight for your brothers, your sons, your daughters, your wives, and your homes!

 The more I soaked in these words, the more I felt compelled to fight.
 But the fighting I envisioned was more public than personal.
 I wanted to change culture.
-I wanted to fight for my children and my marriage and my family, but I somehow saw the arena to be more collective than individual.
-For whatever reason God had me wait for understanding, He nudged me recently with a slightly different version of His truth.
+I wanted to fight for my children and my marriage and my family, but I had somehow falsely believed the arena to be more collective than individual.

 The fight is personal.
 It’s extremely personal.
 It’s for persons named Keith, Page, and Graham.
 And it is a culture war.
 But it’s a culture war I fight from my home for my people.
-That’s the first fight.
+That’s the first fight...for the people God has put directly in front of me.
+And of course, when you fight for people - for their lives and their hearts and their souls - you do indeed change the culture, one person at a time.

 Even when it looks like there’s no progress.
 Even though no books are sold.
-Even if it doesn’t garner an adequate amount of social media accolades.
+Even if it doesn’t garner a certain amount of social media accolades.
 Even if the masses aren’t moved.
-The fight is more than political.
+The fight is for more than the world.

 The fight is personal.